cannonkeys/ck-docs/docs/petrichor-guide.md

 1. Now that you have tested that the PCB is working, remove the Molex cable connector from the PCB, but keep it installed on the daughterboard.
 Set these aside for a moment.

-2. On a soft surface, lay the case face-side down and install the rubber bumpons in the slots on the back of the case, along with the sticker.
+2. On a soft surface, lay the case face-side down and install the rubber bumpons in the slots on the back of the case.
 Then remove the 8 case screws and remove the top case from the bottom.
 Set the top case aside, leaving you with just the bottom case for now.

 3. Using the 7 daughterboard screws, install the daughterboards ensuring the USB connections are aligned with the cut-outs on the back of the case.
 Then make sure the 6-pin JST cable is comfortably tucked in the cavity between the daughterboards.